LeilaDarabi/Agile-Scrum-Tutorial/README.md

 - SCRUM is a lightweight framework that helps people teams and organizations generate value through adaptive solutions for complex problems.
 - SCRUM employs an iterative, incremental approach to optimize predictability and to control risk.
 - SCRUM is easy to understand but difficult to master.
--  SCRUM is founded on empiricism and learn thinking.
+-  SCRUM is founded on empiricism and lean thinking.
-     -  empiricism asserts that knowlwdge come from experience and making decisions based on what is observed.
+     -  Empiricism asserts that knowlwdge come from experience and making decisions based on what is observed.
-     -  Learn thinking reduces waste and focuses on the essentials.
+     -  Lean thinking reduces waste and focuses on the essentials.
+For example, unnecessary meetings.

+  ## 3 Pillers of SCRUM
+  - Transparenct

+  - Inspection

+  - Adaptation